-Answer: The Tech Prep program serves students in grades 9-12 and is offered through an articulation agreement between high school and college programs.
-All Tech Prep dual credit courses must be taken on a high school campus, taught by Career and Technical Education (CTE) instructors, and identified as CTE courses.
-CTE courses must have an approved high school CIP Framework code, V code, and meet all other requirements for CTE designation and enhanced funding.
-If all requirements are met for both CTE and CHS, courses may be co-delivered in one classroom.
-CTE courses may be offered as CHS or TP, but not both.
+Answer: The CTE Dual Credit (Tech Prep) program serves students in grades 9-12 and is offered through an articulation agreement between high school and college programs.
+All CTE Dual Credit (Tech Prep) courses must be taken on a high school campus, taught by Career and Technical Education (CTE) instructors, and identified as CTE courses.
+CTE Dual Credit courses must also have an approved high school CIP Framework code, V code, and meet all other requirements for CTE designation and enhanced funding.

+If all requirements are met for both CTE and CHS, and the sponsoring college agrees to the alignment of the combined curriculum, these courses may be co-delivered in one classroom.
+As with other co-delivered courses,